ldutoit/huttoni_pilot/README.md

 The long contig ( contig 1) was extended in 2 cases.
 The short one never.

-!!!!!!!
-MAKE MITOBIM. from those guys, and plot with cgview_xmlwriter

 ### 5. alignment with MAAFT, check for both 2 and 3 extract the best results